waveRob/waveRob/README.md

 ### Working at Sensrad
 I am a junior software engineer in Sensrads perception team.
-I am excited to tackle new tasks and to enable new perspectives.
+I am excited to tackle new tasks to enable new perspectives.